Azonaz/azonaz.github.io/bite-book.md

 CookBook app does not collect any personally identifiable information.

-CookBook app uses a third-party service ([AppMetrica](https://appmetrica.io/))
-to track crashes, installs, and general app usage events (such as button taps or screen selections).
-This information is collected in an anonymized way and is not linked to specific devices.

 All user data (recipes, categories, shopping lists) is stored in iCloud and is only available to the user.

 ### Revisions to this Privacy Policy